sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/index.md

 ## Connectivity Encryption

-Any direct connectors that specify a Virtual Appliance use [Zero Knowledge Encryption](https://community.sailpoint.com/t5/Lighthouse/Protecting-Sensitive-Data-with-Zero-Knowledge-Encryption/ta-p/79657?attachment-id=452) schemes with a RSA 2048-bit asymmetric key pair, with private key on the VA for decryption and public key in the cloud (as part of the VA cluster) for encryption.
+Any direct connectors that specify a virtual appliance (VA) use [Zero Knowledge Encryption](https://community.sailpoint.com/t5/Lighthouse/Protecting-Sensitive-Data-with-Zero-Knowledge-Encryption/ta-p/79657?attachment-id=452) schemes with an RSA 2048-bit asymmetric key pair: there is a private key on the VA for decryption and a public key in the cloud (as part of the VA cluster) for encryption.

-SaaS connectors cannot operate in the same way as they do not communicate through a VA cluster.
-Despite this, the asymmetric keypair scheme is still leveraged for SaaS connectors - the keystore simply resides in the cloud instead of on the VA.
-This keystore is not accessible by any API or source code, and there is also regular rotation of those keypairs through our DevOps-owned processes to ensure that security is maintained to SailPoint standards.
-Whenever storing secret data, use the ```secret``` or ```secrettextarea``` field types.
+SaaS connectors can't operate the same way because they don't communicate through VA clusters.
+Despite this, SaaS connectors can still leverage the asymmetric keypair scheme - the keystore simply resides in the cloud instead of on the VA.
+This keystore is not accessible by any API or source code, and there is regular rotation of those keypairs through SailPoint's DevOps-owned processes to ensure that security is maintained to SailPoint standards.
+Whenever you are storing secret data, use the ```secret``` or ```secrettextarea``` field types.